mel-project/keccak-melo/README.md

 [guide](https://guide.melodeonlang.org/2_getting_started.html) and then `cd` into the folder containing `keccak.melo` and run `melorun -i keccak.melo`.
 This will activate the Melodeon REPL and will allow you to use the functions defined in this repo.

+## Testing
+There is a python file in this repo named `keccak.t.py` which is used to differentially fuzz test the Melodeon implementation of Keccak with a reference implementation written in Python.
+Use the command `python keccak.t.py` to run this test.